-Students who are California residents pay in-state tuition of $46 per unit, whereas students who are non-residents pay out-of-state tuition of $326 per unit.
+Students who are California residents pay in-state tuition of $46 per unit, whereas students who are non-residents pay out-of-state tuition of $395 per unit.
+(Note: Tuition fees are for the 2022-23 academic year.)
+Community college enrollment fees are set by the California State Legislature.
+All fees are subject to change.

 The term "California resident" for fee purposes may differ from other definitions of California residency.
 A person who has a California driver's license and/or vehicle registration or who is a California resident for tax, voting, or welfare purposes may have established legal residence in the state but not necessarily be considered a resident for fee purposes.